shgradyy/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is basically a document tree of the elements on the webpage.
+The nodes of the DOM tree holds information that can be manipulated by the developer for a dynamic webpage.

 2. What is an event?

+An event is any interaction that a user have with a webpage.

 3. What is an event listener?

+An event listener is a function or action that responds to a user event on an element.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array to allow us to treat the NodeList as an array for methods or functions.

 5. What is a component?

+Components are reusable pieces of code used by developers while building elements to share functionality and styling.
+It also utilizes DRY principles.

 ### Git Set up